 Stream Real-Time Events

-Listen to marketplace events in real time using @opensea/stream-js.
+Listen to marketplace events in real time using @opensea/sdk/stream.

-The OpenSea Stream SDK (@opensea/stream-js) delivers marketplace events over WebSocket in real time, with no polling required.
+The OpenSea Stream API delivers marketplace events over WebSocket in real time, with no polling required.
 Subscribe to listings, sales, transfers, offers, and more by collection or globally.

 Streaming events do not count toward your API rate limits.